FAQs

 Do you accept cash?

-You can select the cash payment option, we just request that this is the right change if you are leaving it at the Bread Shed as this is a remote collection and we can't guarantee we will be available to give change.
+On the Bakery Bus, we accept cash and card.
+You can select the cash payment option for pre orders, we just request that this is the right change if you are leaving it at the Bread Shed as this is a remote collection and we can't guarantee we will be available to give change.

 How do I store and keep my products?